johnlerma/Skate-Spots/README.md

 ## Installation

 Download the zip folder and decompress it.
-Open Index.html in any browser to use.
+Start a local server and open Index.html in any browser to use.

 ## Technologies Used